iqunet/tutorials/_posts/2024-08-16-anomaly-detection-vibration.md

 Instead of feeding the autoencoder with time- or frequency-domain data separately, as discussed earlier, we use the STFT representation.
-Each measurement is converted into a numeric representation similar to the spectral heatmap described previously.
+Each measurement is converted into a numeric matrix similar to the spectral heatmap described previously.
 However, in this case, the input data is extended to three dimensions.

 - **Time domain:** The 3x8192 samples within each single measurement.
 - **Spectrum:** Frequency-domain data of above time domain.